 - It significantly affects the business of the organization (for example, merging with another council).

 - The board is the primary group responsible for identification of governance issues to be discussed.
 Such issues are generally related to the development or evaluation of progress toward the Council Goals/Council Strategic Plan.

 - A governance issue may be presented in written form at any time, or oral form through established forums at the annual meeting.
 Governance issues may not be addressed by phone.

 - At all times, bylaw requirements will be followed.

-There are times when volunteers wish to give input, make a recommendation, or change an operating policy or procedure.
-This could include input on areas such as training curriculum, training policies, program opportunities, camp maintenance, or safety standards.
+Management issues focus on input, recommendations, or changes in an operating policy or procedure.
+This could include input on training curriculum, training policies, program opportunities, camp maintenance or safety standards.
 Giving input on management issues includes the following considerations:

 - What is the issue to be addressed?
 Why does it need to be addressed?
 What is the desired outcome?
 Will the issue affect the overall council – all girls?
 Is this a safety issue?
 Is it an issue that we have the authority to change?

-- What methods are available for providing input?
-Vehicles for communication may include roundtable meetings, evaluations and surveys, voice mail, e-mail, council website, letter writing, and phone calls.
+- What methods will be used to provide input?
+Methods may include roundtable meetings, evaluations and surveys, voice mail, email, council website, letters and phone calls.